jradam/keychef/readme.md

 ### Notes

-Build Windows executable by running `pyinstaller --onefile .\keychef.pyw` in a windows environment.
+Build Windows executable by running `pyinstaller --onefile .\keychef.pyw` in a Windows environment.